AleNit/Swarm-Cooperation-Model/README.md

 # Methodology
 Details about the methodology and numerical implementation can be found in the following paper:
-Nitti A., de Tullio M.D., Federico I., Carbone G., "A collective intelligence approach to real-world swarm robotics", (2025).
+Nitti A., de Tullio M.D., Federico I., Carbone G., "A collective intelligence model for swarm robotics applications", Nature Communications (2025).

 # Organization of the repository
 All files are provided with a docstring explaining purpose, input and output of the function.
 The purpose of the main executables is reported below: